 The efficacy of the Move With Balance program to prevent falls is about 66%.
 Full article is published in the Hawaii Journal of Medicine and Public Health November 2103.
 Read the in-depth article here.

 Cost Benefit Analysis (ROI) of a falls prevention program in older adults

 Dr. Lorrin Pang and Kristin Mills from the Maui District Health Office have written a Cost Benefit Analysis of Move With Balance®.
-It is currently being submitted for publication.
-It will appear in this space soon.

 October 2016 and January 2017